choco-cupcake/GoodBoi/README.md

 Since custom detectors development is incremental to filter out false positives while conducting manual inspection on hits, this module allows for the argument flag "--refilter DETECTOR_NAME", to only re-analyze hits previously detected by the provided custom detector.

+### Spot Scanner
+The spot scanner allows for fast research based on SQL queries, using regex and text match using '\_' and '%' placeholders.
+It comes handy for searches where a Slither detector would be overkill, and it allows for a full db scan in minutes instead of hours.

+The script can be found at scripts/spotScanner.js

+### Consistency checker
+This modules checks for inconsistencies in the database, fixes them and alert of the issue so that it can be inspected.
+Inconsistencies currently checked:
+- Missing sourcefile signature
+- Missing analysis record
+- Missing balance record

 ### Analysis Results UI
 Not yet pretty but good UX, allows to assign to each finding a score from 1:FP to 4:Exploitable